parpalak/upmath.me/public_html/sample.md

 ***

 Now you can erase this instruction and start writing your own scientific post.
-If you wish to see the instruction again, open the editor in a private tab, in a different browser or download and clear your post, then refresh the page.
+If you wish to see the instruction again, use the "☰ &rarr; Open instruction" menu.

 Have a nice day :)